Sustainability

 In relation to Scope 3 emissions, there is no assurance requirement in the first year of assurance (Year 1), with limited assurance starting in the entity’s second year of assurance (Year 2), as listed below for the groups:

-– Group 1 entities – financial years beginning on or after 1 July 2026;
+– Group 1 – financial years beginning on or after 1 July 2026;

-– Group 2 entities – financial years beginning on or after 1 July 2027; and
+– Group 2 – financial years beginning on or after 1 July 2027; and

-– Group 3 entities – financial years beginning on or after 1 July 2028.
+– Group 3 – financial years beginning on or after 1 July 2028.

-The AUASB decided that the definition of ‘relevant ethical requirements’ in ASSA 5000 will temporarily refer to Parts 1 to 3 of APES 110 and Part 5 of the IESBA’s final pronouncement for sustainability assurance (IESSA).
-This definition will be revised when the APESB updates APES 110 later this year to include the new sustainability-related requirements.
-Further details are available in the AUASB’s Board Meeting Highlights.
+The AUASB have temporarily defined ‘relevant ethical requirements’ in ASSA 5000 as Parts 1 to 3 of APES 110 and Part 5 of the IESBA’s final pronouncement for sustainability assurance (IESSA).
+This definition will be revised once the APESB updates APES 110 to include the new sustainability-related requirements.

 AUASB standard ASAE 3410 Assurance Engagements on Greenhouse Gas Statements will continue to apply until reporting periods commencing 15 December 2026 for separate emissions reporting where required under Australia’s National Greenhouse and Energy Reporting Act 2007.